alonitac/DevSecOpsBIU12/bash/01_intro.md

 A script to clean up log files (messages, wtmp) in /var/log

+Copy and execute the following snippet to a `.sh` file in your local Linux machine.

 ```shell
 # Run as root, of course.
 cd /var/log